astankowski/fishkey/README.md

 ## Features
 ### 📚 Leitner System (Spaced Repetition)
-Fishkey uses the **Leitner System** for efficient flashcard learning.
+Fishkey plans to use the **Leitner System** for efficient flashcard learning.
 This technique, introduced by German journalist **Sebastian Leitner** in 1972, ensures optimal memorization by sorting flashcards into learning stages based on recall accuracy.

 **How It Works:**
 1. Flashcards are divided into levels based on user performance.